Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Berkshire, then, has traded at 73% of the relative valuation of the S&P 500 over the previous decade and at 63% at the end of last year.
 A couple of reasons for this discount are obvious.
 One is that, warranted or not, Berkshire is now receiving a conglomerate discount from the market.
 But, secondly, it seems plausible that the market no longer believes that Berkshire can profitably invest all of its excess cash and penalizes its valuation as a result.
 That hypothesis would certainly explain why the relative valuation has been declining in recent years.

-Still, so long as something truly stupid is not done with the roughly $70 billion in excess cash the company is holding on its balance sheet, buying the stock at 14x earnings (a 7% earnings yield) does not sound like a bad proposition in a world (that existed at year-end 2019) in which the ten-year treasury yielded 1.9%.
+Still, so long as something truly stupid is not done with the roughly $70 billion in excess cash, the company is holding on its balance sheet, buying the stock at 14x earnings (a 7% earnings yield) does not sound like a bad proposition in a world (that existed at year-end 2019) in which the ten-year treasury yielded 1.9%.

 How, though, do we incorporate coronavirus effects into our valuation of Berkshire Hathaway?
 Well, we cannot do so in any kind of a precise manner.
 Just as is the case of determining whether the stock market as a whole has come down enough to make it attractive, this is not something that can be measured with precision.